shivmad123/git-demo/README.md

 # git-demo
-Git repository to understand about git
+Git repository to understand about git and executing git commands